 - Future-proofing: When you can deploy new integrations quickly, you have confidence that you’ll be able to adapt to whichever tooling or infrastructure changes come your way in the future.
-You won’t have to worry about not being able to support something new because you haven’t yet had time to set up the integration.
+Not having enough time to set up the integration will not prevent you from being able to support anything new.

 - Turnover: Incident management staff come and go.
 That’s a problem if only certain staff members know how to write integrations for certain tools, and they leave.
 But with no-code solutions, anyone on the team can deploy and manage the integration.

-- Freedom from lock-in.
-Having to spend time writing code to deploy integrations can mean that you end up locked into the integrations you currently have.
+- Freedom from lock-in: Having to spend time writing code to deploy integrations can mean that you end up locked into the current integrations.
 Because you don’t have time to create new ones, you can’t switch.
 With no-code integrations, this limitation goes away.

 By now, you can probably tell that we love no-code integrations.
 That’s why we’ve made them a core feature of the AlertOps platform.
 To learn more, and to see step-by-step examples of how to set up integrations for AlertOps without writing any code, check out our Integrations